royqh1979/PyEasyGraphics/docs/tutorials/005_1_vertices.rst

-Drawing Polygon using Vertices
+Drawing a Shape using Vertices
 ==============================

 We can use vertices to draw complex shapes.

 The following code draws a star.

 **Note**:

 * We use a for loop to define 5 vertices of the star.

 * We set end_shape()'s parameter to True to draw a closed polyline.
-If you want a polyline that not closed, use end_shape(False).
+If you want a polyline that not closed, use end_shape()'s default False parameter.

- * If you don't want fill, set fill color to Color.TRANSPARENT
+* If you don't want fill, you should not close the shape,  or you can set the fill color to Color.TRANSPARENT

 .. code:: python